DamianS-eng/Mario-Kart-64-HD/README.md

 **Use the Mupen64Plus-Next core.**

-1. Press the "Code button" on the right side of the Github page, then "Download .ZIP".
+1. Visit the [mirror(https://evilgames.eu/texture-packs/mario-kart-64-hd.htm)] of the project.
 2. Once downloaded, put everything that's inside of the ZIP into your `~/RetroArch-Win64/System/Mupen64plus/hires_texture/MARIOKART64` folder.
 3. Ensure that the `cache` folder exists in the directory.
 3. From the Retroarch main menu, go to Load Core > Download a Core > Nintendo - Nintendo 64 (Mupen64Plus-Next).